 - Decreased urine output

 The symptoms of HUS can seem like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is hemolytic uremic syndrome diagnosed in a child?